shagabutdinov/sublime-enhanced/readme-donations.md

   donator personally during next 6 month of donation if amount covers travel expenses;

-Please, specify link at your github account so I'll be able to contact you and share plugins.
-If you forgot to do it, than just drop me github message with date, time and amount of donation.
+Please, specify link at your github account when donating so I'll be able to contact you and share plugins.
+If you forgot to do it, then just drop me github message with date, time and amount of donation.
 Please wait 48 hours (I have only two hands) before contact me again in a case if I'll not contact you back.

 Note if you donate anything more or qual than $50 you'll automatically get access to everything above in the list (e.g. if you donate $250, your message will be published and you'll get access to two secret plugins).

-Note that secret plugins listed above is still open source, released under GPL
+Note that secret plugins listed above is still open source, released under MIT
 license: you will be able to fork it, to publish it or to do whatever you want with it.
 Probably you already can download it (or see description) somewhere in internet but it will spoil the game =) Feel free to share secret plugins with